 The best X.

 I often get asked what the best thing to get is.
-Well it’s this stuff.
+Well for most people it’s this stuff.
+If you don’t agree with these choices, then this page isn’t meant for you!

 Get an iPhone.
-An iPhone is the best phone experience you can have and if you get one with a big screen then you probably don’t need any other sort of computer at all. iPhones are powerful, secure, have great cameras and they last for ages.
-Plus all the best software is written for iOS.
+An iPhone is the best phone experience you can have.
+If you get a big screen version, then you won’t really need any other type of computer.

-There are lots of tempting looking Android devices out there, but they are almost all without question total shite.
+There are lots of tempting looking Android devices out there, but they are almost all without question total shite in too many ways to list here.
+There are TWO exceptions.

 Buy a new iMac.
-You’ll still have it in 10 years and it will still be completely usable.
-No PC will do this.
+You’ll still have it in 10+ years and it will still be completely usable like the day you bought it.
+No PC on EARTH will do this.

 Buy the best spec you can afford at the screensize you want and you’ll never look back.
 It literally needs one single power socket and you can stick it on your kitchen worktop for everyone to use.

-If you choose something that runs Windows from PC World on a wet Saturday afternoon then within a year it’ll be unusably slow and you’ll hate even having to switch it on.
+If you choose something that runs Windows from PC World on a wet Saturday afternoon then in less than a year it’ll be unusable and you’ll hate even having to switch it on.
+You will think that all computers do this, but they do not.

-Laptops are expensive, they need wifi, plugging in all the time and they’re heavy to carry about.
-If you want something a bit bigger than your phone that maybe has a full size keyboard buy an iPad Pro instead of a laptop.
+If you just want something a bit bigger than your phone that maybe has a full size keyboard and maybe you can take on a commute or a holiday, buy an iPad.

 Buy what you love.
-If you don’t love cars but you do need one then look through the classfieds for something with a small petrol engine, is cheap and was made by Honda or Suzuki in the last 5-7 years.
-Everything is going electric
+If you don’t love cars but you do need one then look through the classfieds for something with a small petrol engine that’s cheap and was made by Honda or Suzuki in the last 5-7 years.
+The more service history the better.
+Everything has gone electric, a topic for another day but don’t buy a brand new car from anywhere.
+The rate of change in the industry today is immense and god knows what it’ll be worth in 3 years time.

 Books I’ve Recently read: